A guide for residential projects.

 The building process can be a complicated one and part of our job is to advise clients when they should use other specialist consultants.
 Taking advice from specialists early in a project can often save money and time in the long run.

 Depending on the complexity of the project we can provide some initial feasibility information about building costs, programme and site suitability in this first meeting.
-This is covered in more detail in the Pre-Design section.
+This is covered in more detail in the Project Establishment section.

 The design process works from the general to the particular, so it is important that you are completely comfortable with the design at the end of each stage, before we proceed to the next step.